trailingend/nativescript-palliative-app/README.md

 	- [Description] - whether the document has been compiled as PDF and sent via email
 - **progress** :card_index:
 	- [Type] Array of Numbers, null state is [-1, -2, 0, 0, 0, 0, 0]
-	- [Description] The 6 items individually represents :one:progress of the intro section, :two:the current protocol id, :three:whether items page of current protocol is reached, :four:whether others page of current protocol is reached, :five:whether plan page is reached, :six:whether summary page is reached.
+	- [Description] The 6 items individually represents :one:progress of the Introduction section, :two:the selected protocol id, :three:whether AssessItems page of current protocol is reached, :four:whether AssessOthers page of current protocol is reached, :five:whether Plans page is reached, :six:whether Recommendations page is reached,:seven:whether Summary page is reached.
 		- @param {Number} intro progress - current step id of intro section
 		- @param {Number} protocol id - current protocol id
-		- @param {Number} protocol assessment items page - whether reached, if protocol id is set, this variable is usually set to true
+		- @param {Number} protocol assess items page - whether reached, if protocol id is set, this variable is usually set to true
-		- @param {Number} protocol others page - whether reached
+		- @param {Number} protocol assess others page - whether reached
 		- @param {Number} recommendations page - whether reached
 		- @param {Number} plans page - whether reached
 		- @param {Number} summary page - whether reached
 	- [Related Places] - this info is set in every pages in the linear flow of documenting. this info will be used in Client History section on Dashboard.
 	- e.g.
-		- [3, 3, 1, 1, 1, 1] - currently reached summary page
+		- [3, 3, 1, 1, 1, 1, 1] - currently reached Summary page
+		- [3, 3, 1, 1, 1, 1, 0] - currently reached Plans page
-		- [3, 3, 1, 1, 1, 0] - currently reached plans page
+		- [3, 3, 1, 1, 1, 0, 0] - currently reached Recommendations page of protocol 3
+		- [3, 3, 1, 1, 0, 0, 0] - currently reached Assess Others page of protocol 3
-		- [3, 3, 1, 0, 0, 0] - currently reached items page of protocol 3
+		- [3, 3, 1, 0, 0, 0, 0] - currently reached Assess Items page of protocol 3
-		- [3, -1, 0, 1, 1, 1] - currently reached ChooseProtocol page
+		- [3, -1, 0, 0, 0, 0, 0] - currently reached ChooseProtocol page
-		- [3, -2, 0, 1, 1, 1] - currently reached step 3 page of intro section
+		- [3, -2, 0, 0, 0, 0, 0] - currently reached step 3 page of Introduction section
 - **editHistory** :newspaper:
 	- [Type] Array, null state is []
 	- [Description] each item in the array represents a change history. note that the initial submission is not in this history.